Writing for what?

 I sensed with some sympathy the pressure many Medium writers feel to keep constantly publishing articles to stay relevant, as if they had a bunch of followers who were sitting around and hitting the refresh button, waiting with bated breath for them to publish something new and earth-shattering.
 As if!
 Never mind whether they had anything interesting to say or not.
 Usually, they didn't, publishing crap that was little more than canned bits of self-help or stale bites of wisdom.
 The result was writing that came across as desperate, empty, and forced.

-Oh, and then there was that annoying pet peeve of mine.
+Then there was that annoying pet peeve of mine.
 The urge to be peppy, positive, and inspirational all the time.
-I don't need another five-step life-hack from a 23-year old lesbian in Denver to be happier and more productive.
+I don't need another five-step life hack from a 23-year old lesbian in Denver to be happier and more productive.
 I can do that peppy-positive bullshit at times, I guess, but it's certainly not my default setting.
 For anyone who has read my writing, you'll have noticed a consistent thread of pessimism running through it.
 Not always, never dominating, but nonetheless still there.
-I don't write to make you feel better, but in order to push you to see the world in ways you may not have until now.
-And me too.
+I don't write to make anyone feel better but in order to see the world in different ways.
 That's how it should be.
 The land of eternal sunshine is a desert, and that's what Medium came to be in the end, little more than an intellectually arid landscape populated with smiley faces all trying too hard.

 Another reason I do very little anymore to promote the blog is that I want to play around with the language without becoming overly self-conscious about it.
 The most joyless part of writing for Medium was the constant reminder that I needed to write in a standard bland way that sold itself to an audience.
 No, that wasn't for me.